lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/1_Use_Source_Repositories_for_Code.md

  - Source Repositories are integrated with Stackdriver activity log readers

 ### How to learn more
- - Link to 'Gitops CI/CD with Cloud Build and Source Repositories' - [link](https://cloud.google.com/kubernetes-engine/docs/tutorials/gitops-cloud-build)
+ - Read 'Gitops CI/CD with Cloud Build and Source Repositories' [link](https://cloud.google.com/kubernetes-engine/docs/tutorials/gitops-cloud-build)